Opentaste/bombolone/readme.md

 ## Core Modules

 ### Users ###
+Allows user administration:
-The User module allows administrators to create, modify and delete users.
+* Administrators : can create, modify or delete users.
-The User module supports user rank, which can be set up permissions allowing each rank to do only what the administrator permits.

-By default there are two users: Admin ( rank 10 ) and User ( rank  20 ).
+* Users : can only read the account list by default.

 ### Rank ###
-For now rank module only allows to see what rank they are available.
+The rank module allows you to see what ranks are available.

 ### Pages ###
 Allows you to quickly create dynamic and static pages.
+* Administrators : can create, edit, modify or delete pages.
+* Users : can edit any content pages by default.

 ### Languages ###
-From here you decide which languages you want to use the site.
+From here you can decide which languages you want the site to use.

 ### HashTable ###
 With the HashTable module you can create different hashmap be used inside modules or the site.
+* Administrators : can create, edit, modify or delete hash map.
+* Users : can edit any content of hash map by default.

+## Tests
+In Bombolone there is an environment for testing any module or webpage.

 ## Who we are